Kachow2323/TeaRexNewMemberCode2023/README.md

 Robot.java is the only real file we will touch but in the future, we will use other files such as the Container.java file and creating new files called "Subsystems".
 The main subsys being for Drive.

 List of knowns:
 Control the Motors which are coupled together in order (groups of 2) for the them to function in six-wheel drive system.
 Since 2 of the 4 motors are facing the wrong direction, we need to flip them.
 We need to write code for the X-box controller so we have a platform to control the robot from.
 Arcade is different from Tank in the sense that Arcade is a different dribe STYLE.
 There are no mechanical changes, all the changes are based in coding.
-Pros
+Pros: Easier to Drive, Controls are more intuitive, Nicer || Cons: Harder to Code :)
+- Assuming you already understand how the drive controls work.

 To Do:
 - Start by Declaring all the motors, speed controllers, and other controllers (X-box controller)